Describe your day-to-day responsibilities and a typical day:

 How did Medxcel support you in your career path to supervisor of a large team?

-As I moved from the coordinator position to supervisor, I took advantage of the wealth of training offered by Medxcel, courses which were very helpful and provided me with so much information.
+As I moved from the coordinator position to supervisor and then manager, I took advantage of the wealth of training offered by Medxcel, courses which were very helpful and provided me with so much information.
 My leaders have also given me access to organizations like ASHE and MISHE which provide additional learning opportunities.
 Most importantly, I have found tremendous value in my mentors!
 My director, Randy Judd, and manager, Jim Krzywiecki are fantastic leaders.
 One minute we are having a conversation about goals and the next minute introductions to people, materials, and classes are underway.
 This is consistent with the way Medxcel operates.
 It is very encouraging to work for a company that stands behind you, helping to take action towards your goals.

 What is the best part of your job?